-- All Ouster sensors are hermetically sealed units, and are not user-serviceable. - Use of controls, or adjustments, or performance of procedures other than those specified herein, may result in hazardous radiation exposure.

-- Your use of any Ouster sensor is subject to the Terms of Sale that you signed with Ouster or your distributor/integrator.
-Included in these terms is the prohibition on: - Removing or otherwise opening the sensor housing - Inspecting the internals of the sensor - Reverse-engineering any part of the sensor - Permitting any third party to do any of the foregoing - Operating the sensor without either the attached mount with which the sensor is shipped, or attaching the sensor to a surface of appropriate thermal capacity runs the risk of having the sensor overheat under certain circumstances. - This product emits Class 1 invisible laser radiation.
+- All Ouster sensors are hermetically sealed unit, and are non user-serviceable. - Use of controls, or adjustments, or performance of procedures other than those specified herein, may result in hazardous radiation exposure. - Use of any Ouster sensor is subject to the Terms of Sale that you agreed and signed with Ouster or your distributor/integrator.
+Included in these terms are the prohibitions of: - Removing or otherwise opening the sensor housing - Inspecting the internals of the sensor - Reverse-engineering any part of the sensor - Permitting any third party to do any of the foregoing - Operating the sensor without the attached mount that is shipped with the sensor, or attaching the sensor to a surface of inappropriate thermal capacity runs the risk of having the sensor overheat under certain circumstances. - The Ouster sensor features a modular cap design to enable more flexible mounting and integration solutions for the sensor. - The modular cap design increases design flexibility but it does not remove the need for thermal management on top of the sensor.
+The attached radial cap serves an important thermal management purpose and the sensor will not operate properly without a cap. - Operation for extended periods of time without the cap will result in system errors and the sensor overheating.
+The cap can be replaced with alternative solutions but it cannot be left off altogether. - If you wish to operate the sensor with a custom mounting solution, please contact our Field Application Team and we can answer your questions and provide guidance for achieving proper operations. - This product emits Class 1 invisible laser radiation.
 The entire window is considered to be the laser aperture.
-While Class 1 lasers are considered to be "eye safe", avoid prolonged direct viewing of the laser and do not use optical instruments to view the laser. - When operated in an ambient temperature >40°C, the metallic surfaces of the sensor may be hot enough to potentially cause skin burn.
-Avoid skin contact with the sensor's base, lid and heatsink when the sensor is operated under these conditions.
-The sensor should not be used in an ambient temperature above 50°C. 50°C is the maximum safety certified ambient operating temperature.
+While Class 1 lasers are considered to be "eye safe", avoid prolonged direct viewing of the laser and do not use optical instruments to view the laser.

+• When operated in an ambient temperature >40 °C, the metallic surfaces of the sensor may be hot enough to potentially cause skin burn.
+Avoid skin contact with the sensor's base, lid and the heatsink when the sensor is operated under these conditions.
+The sensor should not be used in an ambient temperature above 50°C. The maximum safety certified ambient operating temperature is 50°C.